Moving for Monarchs

 In this photo, Vetter-Drusch jumps over an orange variety of milkweed and other prairie flowers that support monarchs and other pollinators.
-Photo by Jaime Schirmer for “Moving for Monarchs: The Awakening,” filmed at the Konza Prairie LTER site, also beautifully shows how art––in this case dance––can educate people about environmental issues.
-These dancers and artists, in conjunction with the non-profit conservation organization MonarchWatch, intend to “make visible the critical challenges facing monarchs and other pollinators” and inspire grassroots action.
+Photo by Jaime Schirmer for “Moving for Monarchs: The Awakening,” which was filmed at the Konza Prairie LTER site.
+It beautifully shows how art––in this case dance––can educate people about environmental issues.
+These dancers and artists, in conjunction with the nonprofit conservation organization MonarchWatch, intend to “make visible the critical challenges facing monarchs and other pollinators” and inspire grassroots action.
 Learn more about Moving for Monarchs.

 Each “patch” of the Land Quilt concentrates natural precipitation with a fabric funnel stretched over a wire frame staked into the ground.
 Below the funnel and hollowed in the soil is a seed ball consisting of native seeds, clay and compost.
-When the Land Quilt is removed after the monsoon season (15 July – 15 October 2012), our hope is that patches of native plants, germinated with the help of the concentrated rainfall, will remain.
+When the Land Quilt is removed after the monsoon season (July 15 to October 15, 2012), our hope is that patches of native plants, germinated with the help of the concentrated rainfall, will remain.

 The Land Quilt, by Tony Anella & Cara McCulloch, intends to restore part of the barren fairways on the University of New Mexico North Golf Course in Albuquerque.
 At the conclusion of this inaugural installation, our hope is that the Land Quilt will inspire other citizens to reuse the “patches” to blanket the barren landscapes in their communities.
 Learn more about the Land Quilt.

 Is it possible there is a certain

 kind of beauty as large as the trees

 comprehend even standing

 beside them with outstretched arms